Commentary: Peter Lim’s romance with owning a football club appears in trouble

 Such change needs to happen quickly before the relationship between fans and owners completely breaks down.
 If the owners don’t want to let the club go completely, they should relinquish a little control.

 At the moment, Valencia seem to be heading in the wrong direction.
-Indifferent results, players leaving, coaches coming and going are bad enough but comments from people in authority have made it worse.
+Indifferent results, players leaving, and coaches coming and going are bad enough, but comments from people in authority have made it worse.

 “There are doubts not just about how the club is being managed but why,” said Lowe.